cheolmin711/exploring_noise_in_data/index.md

 ## Exploring Noise in Data

-Robert Dunn, Amelia Kawasaki, Cheolmin Hwang
+Robert Dunn, Cheolmin Hwang, Amelia Kawasaki

 ### Why do we care about noise in our data?